schollz/miti/README.md

 A F E C A F E C
 ```

 This second instrument will play arpeggios.
 It consists of a single repeated measure which eight notes.
-Since each note is separated by a space, they are not played together (unlike in instrument1) and are automatically subidivided according to how many their are.
-In this case they are subdivided into 1/8th notes since there are eight of them.
+Since each note is separated by a space, they are not played together as a chord (unlike in instrument1) and are automatically subidivided according to the number of notes in that measure.
+In this case they are subdivided into 1/8th notes since there are eight of them in that measure.
+Since there is only one measure for the `instrument2`, it will repeat over every chord of `instrument1`.

-You can add rests in using `.` to keep a subdivision.
-For example, we can change instrument1 to play chords on the off-beat:
+You can add rests in using `.` to create specific subdivisions.
+For example, we can change instrument1 to play chords on the off-beat of beat 1 and beat 2:

 ```
 instruments <instrument1>
 .
 CEG . . .
-CEG . . .
+CEG . .
 .
 FAC . . .
-FAC . . .
+FAC . .
 ```

 By default, the chords will be composed of the nearest cluster of notes.
 If you want to specify the exact note you can add a suffix to include the octave.
 For example, `CEG` could instead be `C3E4G5` which will span the chord over three octaves.